Everyone

 - providing relevant information to employees about proposals for change in the workplace

-- giving them an opportunity to comment before making any final decisions.
+- giving them an opportunity to comment before making any final decisions (unless the employee earns $200,000 or more a year and is being dismissed).

 Providing employees with full and relevant information and giving them an opportunity to comment is part of a fair process.
 Employers should have policies and procedures in place to ensure they follow a fair process when dealing with problems.

-A penalty may be awarded for any proven breach of An underlying principle in employment law which requires employers and employees to deal with each other honestly, openly, and in a fair and timely way.
+The ERA can award a penalty if it's proven there has been a breach of An underlying principle in employment law which requires employers and employees to deal with each other honestly, openly, and in a fair and timely way.